VirginGates/planman-integration-docs.github.io/_documentation/authentication.md

   - name:
     content:
 content_markdown: |-
   Authentication is required for all API requests.
-Planman API uses access tokens to authenticate requests.
+Planman API uses bearer access tokens to authenticate requests.
 To get an access token, you can sign in using your branch code through our sign in endpoint.
+The access token's lifetime is 18 hours.
+Whenever it expires, you need to call the sign in endpoint to have a new one generated.

   The access token should be added as a request header as shown below.